-Muscadines, known as American wild grapes, are native to the Southeastern United States, and thus well adapted to the warm, humid conditions of the region.
+Muscadines, known as American wild grapes, are native to the Southeastern United States.
+Thus, they are well adapted to the warm, humid conditions of the region.
 The muscadine grape was discovered in America in 1584 by the early English explorer, Sir Walter Raleigh.
-Later a golden bronze colored muscadine was found along the Scuppernong river in North Carolina and thus was named “scuppernong.”
-Through the years, these wonderful tasting grapes, have developed numerous nicknames such as bullis, southern grapes and swamp grapes.
+Later a golden, bronze-colored muscadine was found along the Scuppernong River in North Carolina and thus was named “scuppernong.”
+Through the years, these wonderful tasting grapes have developed numerous nicknames such as bullis, southern grapes, and swamp grapes.

 Though they still grow wild, most of today’s muscadines and scuppernongs are grown in commercial vineyards.
 Harvest season is typically August through September.

 Here is a recent article by Gerard Krewer, an Extension Service horticulturist with the University of Georgia College of Agricultural and Environmental Science

 Muscadines considered one of nature’s most healthful foods